 In today's post, we will understand what MAE is and explore more about what it means to vary these metrics.
 In addition to this, we will discuss a few more metrics that will help us decide if the machine learning model would be useful in real-life scenarios or not.

+Mean Absolute Error(MAE) is the mean size of the mistakes in collected predictions.
 We know that an error basically is the absolute difference between the actual or true values and the values that are predicted.
-Absolute difference means that if the result has a negative sign, it is ignored.
+The absolute difference means that if the result has a negative sign, it is ignored.

 Hence, MAE = True values – Predicted values